Use UFW to lock down an Ubuntu server

 First, we’ll set a rule to accept any incoming ssh connections over Tailscale.
 Tailscale uses the tailscale0 interface and port 41641 for connections, so we’ll instruct ufw to allow any traffic over those

-sudo ufw allow in on tailscale0 to any port 22 sudo ufw allow 41641/udp
+sudo ufw allow in on tailscale0 sudo ufw allow 41641/udp

-Before we continue editing rules, you’ll need to enable UFW if it isn’t already.
+Before we continue editing rules, you’ll need to enable UFW if it isn’t already enabled.

 sudo ufw enable